isrreal/Triple-Roman-Domination-in-graphs/README.md

 ### Heuristics for Initial Population

 1. **First Heuristic**: A greedy approach is applied.
-In each iteration, a vertex $v$ is randomly selected from the auxiliary graph and assigned the label 4.
-The corresponding position in the solution vector is labeled 4, while adjacent vertices are labeled 0.
-If only one vertex remains in the auxiliary graph, it is labeled 3, ensuring that all vertices adhere to the TRDF constraints.
+In each iteration, a vertex $v$ is randomly selected from the auxiliary graph and assigned the label 2 (3 if it has degree 0).
+The adjacent vertices are labeled 0.
+If remains isolated vertices in the auxiliary graph, it is labeled 3; after this, feability check routine is called for fix eventuals errors in TRDF, ensuring that all vertices adhere its constraints.

-2. **Second Heuristic**: Similar to the first, but after labeling vertices and removing them from the auxiliary graph, any isolated vertices (degree 0) are labeled 2.
-These isolated vertices' positions in the solution vector are updated, and the vertices are then removed from $G$.
-If a vertex labeled 2 has only neighbors labeled 0, one of these neighbors is randomly assigned a label of 2, maintaining connectivity under TRDF requirements.
+2. **Second Heuristic**:  A greedy approach is applied.
+In each iteration, a vertex $v$ is randomly selected from the auxiliary graph and assigned the label 4 (3 if it has degree 0).
+The adjacent vertices are labeled 0.
+If remains isolated vertices in the auxiliary graph, it is labeled 3; after this, toggle vertices routine is called to try minimize the labels assigned in TRDF, trying improve the *triple roman domination number*.

 3. **Third Heuristic**: Vertices are sorted in descending order by degree.
-The highest-degree vertex is selected and labeled 4, while its neighbors in $N(v)$ are labeled 0.
-If any remaining vertices in the auxiliary graph have degree 0, they are labeled 2.
-The auxiliary graph is then checked for any vertices labeled 2 that have only neighbors labeled 0; if such vertices are found, a random neighbor is assigned the label 2.
+The highest-degree vertexs are selected and labeled 4 (3 if it has degree 0), while its neighbors in $N(v)$ are labeled 0.
+If any remaining vertices in the auxiliary graph have degree 0, they are labeled 3.

 ### Memetic Local Search